Color Analysis Quiz: Find Your Color Season

 Building Your Wardrobe

-Use your palette with our Capsule Wardrobe Quiz to build a coordinated closet.
-Choose 2-3 neutrals and 2-3 accent colors from your season for maximum mix-and-match potential.
+Combine your color result with our Capsule Wardrobe Quiz for a wardrobe that is both stylish and coordinated.
+Pick 2-3 neutrals and 2-3 accent colors from your season — that is all you need for endless mix-and-match options.

 Makeup & Accessories